m-zajac/verrors/README.md

 # verrors [![Build Status](https://travis-ci.org/m-zajac/verrors.svg?branch=master)](https://travis-ci.org/m-zajac/verrors) [![Go Report Card](https://goreportcard.com/badge/github.com/m-zajac/verrors)](https://goreportcard.com/report/github.com/m-zajac/verrors) [![GoDoc](https://godoc.org/github.com/m-zajac/verrors?status.svg)](http://godoc.org/github.com/m-zajac/verrors)

+## Project archived!

+The package was a try to deal with errors before Go 1.13 was a thing.
+It doesn't make much sense now, so I'm closing the repository.

+Still, looking back at it after five years, I think it was a nice try! :)

+## Description

 Package verrors provides simple helpers for creating errors, which can be checked for their "traits".

 Package exposes only 2 functions: "WithValue" and "Value", which helps creating error constructors and trait checks.